Admission for the January 2025 academic session is ongoing Apply Now!

 Intermediate Microeconomics II2

-• Discuss the behavior, conduct, and performance of businesses under different market structures; and
+• Discuss the behaviour, conduct, and performance of businesses under different market structures.

 • Appreciate how consumers, businesses, and government combine available resources to produce output at optimal levels.